31 Romantic Winter Weekend Getaways in the U.S.

 Want to whisk your sweetie away on a romantic winter getaway in the United States?
-December, January and February will be here before you know it.
-So it's time to start planning now.
+It's time to start planning now.
 Whether your other half would prefer to curl up in a cozy cabin with a good book or hit the slopes on a ski vacation, frosty fun awaits in big cities, small towns and rural areas across the country.
 Rather catch some rays at the beach?
 We’ve also included a few scintillating warm-weather locales that snowbirds are sure to love.
 And, of course, destinations with mild climates and a plethora of outdoor activities (hello, hiking and biking) haven’t been overlooked either.
 Scroll on and let the sparks fly.

 1. TRUCKEE, CALIFORNIA